List of Sgt. Frog episodes

 The five main frog-like aliens in the first opening of the series.
 From left to right: Tamama, Dororo, Kururu, Giroro and Keroro.

 Sgt.
-Frog, also known as Sergeant Keroro and originally titled as Keroro Gunso, is a Japanese television series produced and animated by Sunrise Inc. The series centers around the attempted invasion of Earth by a Platoon of 5 frog-like aliens and the mishaps that their incompetent and lazy leader cause.
+Frog, also known as Sergeant Keroro and originally titled as Keroro Gunso, is a Japanese television series produced and animated by Sunrise.
+The series centers around the attempted invasion of Earth by a Platoon of 5 frog-like aliens and the mishaps that their incompetent and lazy leader cause.
 Around them are the human figures that help them understand earth's culture.
 The anime is an adaptation of Mine Yoshizaki's manga series of the same name, which was first serialized in Japan's Shōnen Ace in 1999, and has been toned down for children instead of focusing on teenagers.

-It first began airing in Japan on the television network TV Tokyo on April 3, 2004, and has since broadcast over 300 episodes, which are normally constituted from two 15 minute shorts mostly and sometimes one 30 minute story.
+It first began airing in Japan on the television network TV Tokyo on March 20, 2004, and has since broadcast over 300 episodes, which are normally constituted from two 15 minute shorts mostly and sometimes one 30 minute story.
 The anime itself is divided by seasons with a duration of a year (51 episodes per season, one per week except for the first week of January), always starting and ending the first week of April.
 The title for each episode of the series always starts with the name of a character that becomes the episode's focus.

 The first English dub of the show to be released was titled Sergeant Keroro and aired on the Southeast Asian TV channel Animax Asia.
 It premiered in 2008.
 In 2009, Funimation Entertainment released the second English dubbed version of the anime.
 Funimation's dub was released in North America, and has spanned a total of six 12 to 14-episode DVD sets, with the first four sets later released in two larger 25 to 26-episode box sets.
 To date, the first 78 episodes have been released in English by FUNimation.

+Series overview

+The seasons that compromise the episode list correspond to Bandai Visual's DVD releases in Japan.
+In Japan, Sgt.
+Frog aired year-round continuously with preemptions in place for specials and sporting events, not split into standard seasonal cycles.